A perfect side for warm weather dining

 Description

-This Creamy Dijon Dill Potato Salad includes tender baby potatoes in an herbaceous dill dressing that's perfectly creamy thanks to a combination of buttermilk and mayo spiced with traditional Dijon and whole-grain mustards, a measure of celery and green onions for crunch, and a generous sprinkle of fresh lemon zest to finish.
+This Creamy Dijon Dill Potato Salad includes tender baby potatoes in a creamy and herbaceous dill dressing with buttermilk and mayo spiced with Dijon and whole-grain mustards.
+Fresh celery and green onions lend a crunchy texture, and a generous sprinkle of fresh lemon zest adds brightness.
 This quick and easy side dish is perfect for summer BBQs and warm weather dining -- but is just as delicious all year round.

 Ingredients